Calderdale planning matters

-To the east and north-east of Halifax is the narrow and very hilly wedge of landscape separating it from Bradford.
+To the east and northeast of Halifax is the narrow and very hilly wedge of landscape separating it from Bradford.
 This landscape Shibden Hall, the villages of Northowram and Shelf and Queensbury (in Bradford District) and then curves northwards to Ogden Water – a reservoir and country park and up onto Ovenden Moor, where there is a large wind farm.
-These features highlight just how hard this landscape has worked, and continues to work, for the adjacent urban populations.
+These features highlight how hard this landscape has worked and continues to work for the adjacent urban populations.

-To the west of Halifax is a world of tongue-tickling places names – Mytholmroyd, Todmorden, Mankinholes, Hebden Bridge – where the compact towns and villages seem to have been carved directly out of the deeply contoured rock.
-The landscape is heavy and stunning, but the settlements have suffered from major flooding in recent years and continue to be vulnerable.
-Hebden Bridge and Todmorden are also fantastic cultural centres, with the latter being the birthplace of the Incredible Edible movement.
+To the west of Halifax is a world of tongue-tickling names – Mytholmroyd, Todmorden, Mankinholes, Hebden Bridge – where the compact towns and villages seem to have been carved directly out of the deeply contoured rock.
+The landscape is heavy and stunning, but the settlements have suffered significant flooding recently and remain vulnerable.
+Hebden Bridge and Todmorden are also important cultural centres, with the latter being the birthplace of the Incredible Edible movement.

 Calderdale local plan timeline

 High Court gives green light to Judicial Review of Calderdale Local Plan.

 On Friday, 25 August 2023, Calderdale Council launched their consultation on the Thornhills and Woodhouse Garden Communities Masterplans and Design Codes.